 Puerto Ricans seeking alternatives with medical marijuana must be diagnosed with any of these conditions by a practicing physician in order to qualify.

 The medical marijuana plan in Puerto Rico is also designed to help out the economy first and foremost.
 The regulations make it so that all medically prescribed cannabis products must be grown and produced on the island.
 Many see this as an end to the crippling debt problem Puerto Rico has been experiencing for many years.
 The plan is to keep Puerto Rico’s medical marijuana industry in the hands of her people.
 All operating businesses should be privately owned and operated by the residents of Puerto Rico.
 They’re hoping that the program will help eliminate the looming $70 million dollars in public debt.

 Puerto Rico joins many other Caribbean islands that are making or have made cannabis reform their highest priority.
 Other islands looking at marijuana reform include Jamaica, the Cayman Islands, Antigua, Costa Rica and Barbados.
 Aside from tourism and a few exports, islands like these can really capitalize on the financial potential of medical marijuana.
-Certain diseases are relatively prominent on these islands, such as HIV, AIDS, Alzheimer’s and Multiple Sclerosis.
-Medical marijuana is going to offer a lot of relief for people that need to improve their quality of life, whether that be pain relief, anxiety, or something else.
+Medical marijuana is going to offer the possibility of relief for people that need to improve their quality of life.
 Not only will it benefit the people, it will make it possible for people to have access to marijuana grown at home instead of smuggled from foreign countries.

 Basically, it’s going to benefit almost every aspect of Puerto Rico’s current system, from crime, to the job industry, to boosting the economy.